jejacks0n/teaspoon/README.md

 **Note:** By default the rake task runs within the development environment, but you can specify the environment using`RAILS_ENV=test rake teabag`.
 This is an asset compilation optimization, and to keep consistent with what you might see in the browser (since that's likely running in development).

-**Note:** We like to include our javascript specs into the default rake task, like so:
+**Note:** We usually like to include our Javascript specs into the default rake task, like so:

 ```ruby
 task :default => [:spec, :teabag, :cucumber]